-Effective April 22, 2002, the Company entered into an employment agreement with Naeem Ghauri as Chief Executive Officer of the Company.
-The agreement is for a base term of three years, and continues thereafter on an at will basis until terminated by either the Company or Mr. Ghauri.
-The agreement provides for a yearly salary of \$125,000.
-The salary shall increase to \$150,000 per year at the time the Company reaches profitability for a full fiscal year.
-The agreement also provides for such additional compensation as the Board of Directors of the Company determines is proper in recognition of Mr. Ghauri's contributions and services to the Company.
-In addition, the agreement provides for option grants under the Company's employee stock option plan of 100,000 options (post-reverse split) granted on April 2002, 25% of which vest at the beginning of each quarter.
-Further, 40,000 additional options are to be granted upon the Company's achievement of \$9,500,000 in revenues and \$50,000 EBITDA for the calendar year 2002.
+Effective January 1, 2004, the Company entered into an employment agreement with Najeeb Ghauri as Chief Financial Officer.
+The agreement is for a base term of three years, and continues thereafter on an at will basis until terminated by either NetSol or Mr. Ghauri.
+The agreement provides for a yearly salary of \$200,000.
+The agreement also provides for such additional compensation as the Board of Directors determines is proper in recognition of Mr. Ghauri's contributions and services to the Company.
+In addition, the agreement provides Mr. Ghauri with options to purchase up to 100,000 shares of common stock at an exercise price of \$2.21, 100,000 shares at an exercise price of \$3.75 and 50,000 shares at an exercise price of \$5.00.
+These options vest at the rate of 25% per quarter and are fully vested on December 31, 2004.
+These options expire on December 31, 2008.
+Mr. Ghauri also received options to purchase up to 20,000 shares at the exercise price of \$2.65 per share and options to purchase 30,000 shares at the exercise price of \$5.00 per share.
+These options vest immediately and are exercisable until March 25, 2009.